marschall/stored-procedure-proxy/README.md

 -------
 - no support for `java.util.Date` or `java.util.Calendar`, because JDBC doesn't support it
 - no support for `BigInteger`, because JDBC doesn't support it
+- no support for `ZonedDateTime`, because JDBC doesn't support it
 - all H2 procedures must be annotated with `@ReturnValue` because H2 does not support OUT parameters
 - uses [@Annotations](http://www.annotatiomania.com)